sriniketana/mf-bff/README.md

                        'messageOptions' : json (Various settings can be sent in a valid json) Output           : returns          : promise => on success resolves with the schema on error, rejects with the error

+    sendNotificationByDeviceIds

+    Description      : Sends a push notification to all registered of specified deviceids devices with the provided message.
+    Input paramaters : 'messageText'    : string (ex.
+"Hi from Mobile First!")
+                       'deviceids'      : array of strings (ex. ["93eu8erj"]) 'messageOptions' : json (Various settings can be sent in a valid json) Output           : returns          : promise => on success resolves with the schema on error, rejects with the error

+    sendNotificationByUsers

+    Description      : Sends a push notification to all registered devices of specified userids with the provided message.
+    Input paramaters : 'messageText'    : string (ex.
+"Hi from Mobile First!")
+                       'userids'      : array of strings (ex. ["Nancy"]) 'messageOptions' : json (Various settings can be sent in a valid json) Output           : returns          : promise => on success resolves with the schema on error, rejects with the error

 ##Live Update
     isFeatureEnabled